 Students in grades 6 - 12 who commit major offenses or multiple minor offenses may be required to attend Saturday School at NCS from 8:00 AM -10:00 AM.
 Saturday School will begin in the Upper School Commons Area, and students may be asked to complete service work, academic tasks, or other projects as designed by the supervisor.
 Unexcused absences from Saturday School will subject the student to further disciplinary actions beyond that already required.
-Parents will be notified at least 24 hours in advance with proper documentation.
+Parents will be notified at least 24 hours in advance with proper documentation, and families will be charged